-- → stands in the centre of the room (proximity) - says their short verbal statement such as, 'Good morning/afternoon everyone, can I have your attention please'.
+- stands in the centre of the room (proximity) - says their short verbal statement such as, 'Good morning/afternoon everyone, can I have your attention please'.
 During the lesson it may be, 'Good work people, can I have your pens down and eyes to me please'.
-(See early years examples below.) - → the teacher pauses, makes eye contact with the entire class (scan the group) - → says the name for any student not ready, pauses, and thanks them when they give their attention practice activity
+(See early years examples on page 21.) - pauses and makes eye contact with the entire class (scan the group) - says the name of any student who is not ready, pauses and thanks them when they give their attention - finishes their C2S with 'Thank you' (always complete instructions with politeness) - begins teacher instruction.